ZBejavu/4In-a-row-Solution/README.md

 ## Game instructions:
 The goal of the game is to draw either a vertical, horizontal or diagonal line with fours balls of the same player chained together.
 Two players take turns in threading their balls into one of the seven columns.
 A ball falls down as low as possible to the next empty square within the selected column.
-The game immediately ends when one player connects four balls or when there is a tie.
+The game immediately ends when one player connects four balls or alternatively when there is a tie.

  ## Proeject Instructions